makeitworkok/TTTv1.0.2/README.md

 - **Network Scan:** Scan your local subnet for devices using ARP.
 - **BACnet Scan:** Discover BACnet devices and automatically perform a deep scan (all objects/points and properties are collected in one scan).
+- **Adjustable BACnet UDP Port:** Default is 47808; change per-scan in the UI or set a default via env var.
 - **Network Settings:** Configure static/DHCP IP for `eth0`.
 - **CSV Export:** Download scan results as CSV files, with consistent column order.
 - **Live Device/Network Info:** See networks found and device count after each scan.